Skip to content Skip to footer navigation

 Whether or not this is effective will depend on what kind of appliance you are shopping for, and even the time of year.
 A salesperson will likely be more keen to move old stock around the end of the financial year, for example, or if new models are about to be released.
 But it never hurts to ask.

-This is especially true if you're buying a mattress.
 "CHOICE has been buying mattresses for years for our tests and we've found many retailers have a lot of room to move when it comes to price," CHOICE expert Peter Zaluzny explains.

 "If you're confident and have done your research, you can usually shave a decent amount off the price tag by haggling.
-Just ask them 'what's the best price you can do?' and go from there."
+Just ask 'what's the best price you can do?' and go from there."

 Discounts when shopping online